dgraph-io/dgraph-docs/content/design-concepts/minimizing-network-calls.md

 In 4-5 RPCs, we have figured out all the posts liked by friends of friends, written by popular author X.

-This design allows vast scalability, and yet consistent production level latencies, to support running complicated queries requiring deep joins.
+This design allows vast scalability, and yet consistent production level latency, to support running complicated queries requiring deep joins.